handofkwll/fisica/README.md

 'pp' or parallelpython may not be known to Anaconda so you should install it following the installation instructions at www.parallelpython.com.

-If you want the simulator to export the simulated visibilities in FITS IDI format (Interferometry Data Interchange), for later import to CASA or AIPS then you will also need to install pyfitsidi.
-How to do this is described below.

 Once you have a working Python installation you should follow the following procedure to install the simulator (instructions with *emphasis* tell how to write visibilities in FITS IDI):

 1. Check out the code from GitHub, install it in a fresh directory.

-2. *Install fitisidi - described below.*
+2. *If you want the simulator to export the simulated visibilities in FITS IDI format (Interferometry Data Interchange), for later import to CASA or AIPS then you will also need to install pyfitsidi.
+How to do this is described in a later section.*

 3. Create a different 'working' directory to run the simulator from and copy the .xlsx files from fisica/excel into it - that is where